Fokker-Planck entropic force interpretation of galactic rotation curves: Data analysis

-where $\Upsilon=M^*/L$ is the stellar mass-to-light ratio.
-Eq.~(\ref{eq:AV}) accounts for the discrepancy between the (squared) observed rotation speed and the expected one from the baryonic matter content in each galaxy~\cite{klmdbs16}.
+Eq.~(\ref{eq:AV}) accounts for the discrepancy between the (squared) observed rotation speed ($\Delta V^2$) and the expected one from the baryonic matter content in each galaxy~\citep{klmdbs16}.
 Using eq.~(\ref{ModRot}) for entropic forces, eq.~(\ref{eq:AV}) becomes

-We can note that for any given sensible choice of diffusion $\epsilon$ and drift $\mu$ in eq.~(\ref{sFPE}), we can obtain a probability function $\P(r)$ that, in turn, yields a rotation curve profile to be compared against observed data.
+We can note that for any given sensible choice of diffusion $\epsilon$ and drift $\mu$ in eq.~(\ref{sFPE}), we can obtain a probability function $P(r)$ that, in turn, yields a rotation curve profile to be compared against observed data.
 Two working assumptions are considered in what follows: the stellar mass-to-light ratio $\Upsilon$ and the test mass $m$ are considered constant for all radii in each rotation curve.
 Now, let us consider the simple probability distributions described in the previous section.